Pinellas County, Florida: Recreational areas

 The county's two largest freshwater lakes, Lake Tarpon (accessible through Chestnut and Anderson parks) and Lake Seminole (accessible through Lake Seminole Park), are popular for water skiing, jet-skiing, and sailing, as well as for fishing and kayaking.

 Both the North Beach of Fort De Soto Park (2005) and Caladesi Island (2008) have been named by Dr. Beach as America's Top Beach.

 Media

-Pinellas County, as a part of the Tampa Bay Area (the nation's 14th largest television market), is served by fourteen local broadcast television stations, as well as a variety of cable-only local stations.
+Pinellas County, as a part of the Tampa Bay area (the nation's 14th largest television market), is served by fourteen local broadcast television stations, as well as a variety of cable-only local stations.
 More than 70 FM and AM stations compete for listenership in what is the nation's 19th largest radio market.

-Major daily newspapers serving Pinellas are the Tampa Bay Times, known as the St. Petersburg Times from 1884–2011 and first in circulation and readership, and The Tampa Tribune.
+Major daily newspapers serving Pinellas are the Tampa Bay Times, known as the St. Petersburg Times from 1884 to 2011 and first in circulation and readership, and The Tampa Tribune.
 The Times also distributes a free daily (Monday-Friday) tabloid called tbt* in the most heavily populated areas of the county.
 Creative Loafing Tampa is the main alternative weekly.